He hit a $1.2 million jackpot, then lost the winning lottery ticket

 And he says he might lay a little less tile in the future.

-“I told [my boss] that I wouldn’t quit but I wouldn’t care if he slowed down on the work,” he said.
+“I told [my boss] that I wouldn’t quit, but I wouldn’t care if he slowed down on the work,” he said.

 Read more: